JimTompkins/flutter_bass/README.md

 ## Things Learned During Development
 - how to use ffigen to create a Flutter class from a .h file.
 - that Flutter root bundle assets can't be accessed as Files
+- when using BASS, SetConfig won't have any effect when called after Init.